 You may use an index-based key to fetch an item in a list like so:

-To enable this functionality, you are required to implement member_at(index)
+To enable this functionality, you are required to implement member_at(index) on the passed collection.

 While traversing by index works fine, it can lead the wrong post being updated if your Redux state has changed by the time the request comes back.